-Thanks to these homemade caramel candy recipes from Grandma's recipe collection, you can make your own deliciously chewy caramels anytime.
-These old fashioned candies are easy to make, so chocolatey, and so good tasting.
+Thanks to these old fashioned caramel candy recipes from Grandma's recipe collection, you can make your own deliciously chewy caramels anytime.
+These homemade candies are easy to make, so chocolatey, and so good tasting.
 Much better than anything store-bought.

 Many people enjoy chewing on caramels as the flavor is longer lasting than with regular fondant chocolates, and you can suck on them.
 Continue reading below to discover how these deliciously chewy confections had their surprising origin in the Middle Eastern harems.

 2-1/2 tablespoons butter, 1/2 cup milk, 2 cups molasses, 3 squares chocolate, 1 cup brown sugar, 1 teaspoon vanilla.
 Put butter into kettle; when melted, add molasses, sugar, and milk.

 Stir until sugar is dissolved, and when boiling-point is reached, add chocolate, stirring constantly until chocolate is melted.